 We serve customers in diverse industries including: railroad, automotive, manufacturing, and retail payments.

 We set ourselves apart by digging into the customer's problem until we can own it and then delivering highly functional software that brings significant value to the customer's organization.
 That may not sound unique, but the longer we do this, the more we encounter people who have been burned by bad development experiences with other firms.
-We look for long-term relationships with our customers and have some that go back over 12 years.
+We look for long-term relationships with our customers and have some that go back to 2005.

 We may not be changing the world, but we are impacting the lives of our customers and their employees.
 You don't have to take our word for it, checkout some of our reviews by our customers.

-Please watch the video to learn why milk trucks are better than tanks and learn more about our development process at the same time (< 2 mins).
+Please watch the video to learn learn a bit more about our iterative development process (< 2 mins).